yaxingson/healthcheck/lib/web/README.md

 - Capture and report custom interface errors, code exceptions, and resource loading errors.
 - Complete unit testing and end-to-end testing.
 - Monitors the web performance in real time and reports the performance indicators.
+- Rich hooks and configuration item support for high customization.
 - Support for native web and mainstream front-end frameworks (e.g. vue, react, etc.).

 ## Install